Software Option for Standard and

 How does it work?

-- An influence surface for
+- An influence surface for each

-- The vehicle load
+- The vehicle load optimisation

-optimisation facility interrogates each influence surface
+facility interrogates each influence surface and calculates the

-displayed graphically prior to calculating the critical
+optionally displayed prior to calculating loading effects.

-- The critical loading
+- The critical loading patterns are

-By using LUSAS Bridge with
+By using LUSAS Bridge with Vehicle Load Optimisation

-the Vehicle Load Optimisation facility the guesswork is taken out of
+software the guesswork is taken out of

 bridge loading and a much faster evaluation of worst-case loading